SmartAgentProtocol/SmartAgents/White Paper.md

 - 💾 Long-term and short-term memory management
 - 🧠 LLaMa-2 instance for text generation
 - 🗃️ Web3 Wallet for executing transactions / Smart Contract actions
-- 🔌 PromptRank algorithm for ranking Web3 content
+- 🔌 SmartContractRank algorithm for ranking Web3 content

 Similarly the selection of which Web3 wallet used is also the choice of the user.
 The key in the framework is the standardized way the Wallet, the LLMs, and the modules all work together.